nmoutinho/stereo_calib_lib/README.md

 This way you can compile and link the stereo_calib_lib to your project.

-## Setting the encoder measurements

-The system is prepared to receive to a maximum of 6 measurements from the cameras encoders.
-In case your system has measurements, you should include them in the follwing order:

- - Encoder(0): left camera Ry
- - Encoder(1): right camera Ry
- - Encoder(2): left camera Rx
- - Encoder(3): right camera Rx
- - Encoder(4): left camera Rz
- - Encoder(5): right camera Rz

-For all the measurements you don't have measures, leave its values as zero.

 ## Setting the stereo_calib_lib parameters

-To initialize the stereo_calib_lib you have to set the parameters (complete_stereo_calib_params) for the two cameras (intrinsic parameters) and define the baseline between the left and right cameras:
+The system receives only left and right images as input.
+To initialize the stereo_calib_lib you have to set the parameters (spherical_multiple_filter_stereo_calib_params) for the two cameras (intrinsic parameters) and define the baseline between the left and right cameras:

- - complete_stereo_calib_params
+ - spherical_multiple_filter_stereo_calib_params

 	- baseline: in mm
 	- left_cam_resx: width of your left image